Promoting Cultural Heritage Tourism Across Europe

 UNESCO World Heritage Centre is leading a multi-national effort (funded by the European Union) to develop an innovative content marketing platform to support the preservation and promotion of Cultural World Heritage Sites across Europe.
 Solimar is honored to support this project, along with National Geographic Partners to leverage the media, travel, and brand assets of UNESCO and National Geographic to produce and publish content to inspire travelers to experience the rich cultural heritage sites of Europe.
 It will also engage heritage site managers, destination marketers, and tour operators to plan and execute programs to enhance the quality, authenticity, and sustainability of their destination and tourism products.

 Solimar International will support stakeholder engagement and strategic destination planning activities.
 Through this engagement process, UNESCO-recognized outstanding cultural heritage sites will be integrated into a consumer-friendly platform (www.visitworldheritage.com) and series of thematic routes for sustainable tourism development across Europe.

 Solimar International is assisting the UNESCO/World Heritage Centre and National Geographic partners to:

 - Work with UNESCO/World Heritage Center to identify all possible World Heritage sites and destinations that fit within these selected route themes;

 - Organize workshops with stakeholders and Sustainable Tourism Committees to develop destination strategies and action plans;

-- Develop a framework and roadmap for the coordinated destination management and marketing for each route;
+- Develop a strategy for the coordinated destination management and marketing for each route;

 - Design logos and brands along with specific guidelines for their use;